Land Use Code Amendments

-- Allow exceptions to the minimum setback for ground floor commercial uses when windows and taller ceilings are provided.
+- Allows exceptions to the minimum setback for ground floor commercial uses when windows and taller ceilings are provided.
 Dimensions and window percentages are context specific, with more stringent requirements in the downtown area.

-- Allow exceptions to the minimum setback for ground floor residential uses when residences are vertically separated, and enhanced pedestrian space is provided.
+- Allows exceptions to the minimum setback for ground floor residential uses when residences are vertically separated, and enhanced pedestrian space is provided.
 Setback reduction allowance is context specific and differs between downtown and other areas.

 If you have comments, questions, or would like more information about the Commercial Setbacks Code Amendment, please contact: Althea Sullivan, Senior Planner, ASullivan@eugene-or.gov